gluxon/DriverStation.js/README.md

 ## Changelog

 ### 0.4
-Project Copied by Gustave Michel III.
+These changes are from [Gustave Michel III](https://www.github.com/gixxy).
 - Support for Joysticks Added
 - Keybinds for F1-Enable, Enter-Disable, and Spacebar-EStop
 - Joystick Setup section to re-order Joysticks